NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 Could use a separate class that's a member within Viewer (or nested class approach) to keep the Anim logic / state still within the viewer app, but separated, without separating the viewer class into separate app + renderer.
 This could be how isolate the state of the solver for each project (using the same core viewer app) could define a base class like `Solver_Base` which is then derived into `Animation_Solver` for this project where the BVH + IK Solver is contained within the viewer app.

+For now I won't use polymorphism for the Solver class, just will have separate classes.

 ##### Shader Class

 Will have a separate shader class that defines both a vertex and fragment shader for each object.
 This will handle shader loading, compiling and uniform setting (along with texture samplers).